ReticulatedSpline/strlog/posts/2020-10-31/post.md

 This is nice, but the [Green New Deal](https://berniesanders.com/issues/green-new-deal/) I would have preferred called for **directly** investing $16.3 trillion -- a tenfold reduction in proposed funds *before* reconciliation.
 He also commits to a $200 billion donation to the Green Climate Fund, which is cute.
 Our obligation to [countries we've literally destroyed](https://en.wikipedia.org/wiki/Highway_of_Death) in the past hundred years is hard to overstate, and $200 billion is a drop in the bucket.
 For a case example, take a gander at Season 1 of the [Blowback Podcast](https://blowback.show/) which details the incredible extent of the destruction of infrastructure caused by America in the Iraq war alone.

 They can't resist another jab a China here, and correctly note that it is the world's largest polluter.
 This is also mentioned in [China's latest 5 year plan](https://en.wikipedia.org/wiki/Five-year_plans_of_China#Fourteenth_plan_(2021-2025)) with goals for 2060 net neutral emissions.
 I'm more inclined to believe China's 2060 claim over the United States' 2050 plan for a few reasons:
-- China has more stable leadership (of course stemming from being a relatively authoritarian state)
+- China has more stable leadership (a neutral byproduct of being an authoritarian state)
-- China does not fear [large, disruptive infrastructure works](https://en.wikipedia.org/wiki/Three_Gorges_Dam)
+- China does not fear [large, disruptive infrastructure works even at the high cost of displacement](https://en.wikipedia.org/wiki/Three_Gorges_Dam)
 - The five year plans have a decent history of meeting goals (at least on paper)

 ---

-That's about all the focus group intern-speak I can handle for the time being.
-These proposals are milder than I'd prefer but if he actually accomplished them all it would still be an impressive feat.
-However, I wonder if capitulation to the right in a vain attempt to build the largest tent on Earth might get in the way.
+These proposals are milder than I'd prefer but would still be impressive feat under the least productive congress in history.
+However, I wonder if capitulation to the right in an attempt to build the largest tent on Earth might get in the way.